percona/k8spg-docs/docs/gke.md

         perconapgcluster.pgv2.percona.com/cluster1 created
         ```

-    Creation process will take some time.
-The process is over when both
+    The creation process may take some time.
+When the process is over your
-    Operator and PostgreSQL Pods have reached their Running status:
+    cluster will obtain the `ready` status.
+You can check it with the following
+    command:

     ``` {.bash data-prompt="$" }
     $ kubectl get pg -n postgres-operator